thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/section_2.md

 ### Key Quotes:

 * **"The world is on fire.
-From China to Russia to Iran to North Korea to terrorist groups, the threats to American security are proliferating." (p.
-122)** This quote sets the alarmist tone of the section and suggests that America is facing an unprecedented level of danger.
+From China to Russia to Iran to North Korea to terrorist groups, the threats to American security are proliferating." <sup>(122)</sup>** This quote sets the alarmist tone of the section and suggests that America is facing an unprecedented level of danger.
 * **"The Biden Doctrine is a doctrine of appeasement and retreat.
-It has emboldened our adversaries and weakened America's standing in the world." (p.
-122)** This quote criticizes the Biden Administration's foreign policy and suggests that it is based on weakness and appeasement.
+It has emboldened our adversaries and weakened America's standing in the world." <sup>(122)</sup>** This quote criticizes the Biden Administration's foreign policy and suggests that it is based on weakness and appeasement.
 * **"The U.S. military has become a hollow force.
-It has been weakened by budget cuts, woke ideology, and a lack of focus on warfighting capabilities." (p.
-123)** This quote reflects the conservative belief that the military has been weakened by liberal policies.
+It has been weakened by budget cuts, woke ideology, and a lack of focus on warfighting capabilities." <sup>(123)</sup>** This quote reflects the conservative belief that the military has been weakened by liberal policies.
-* **"We need to return to a Reaganite approach to national security, based on peace through strength, a strong military, and a willingness to use force to defend American interests." (p.
-123)** This quote advocates for a more militaristic and assertive foreign policy.
+* **"We need to return to a Reaganite approach to national security, based on peace through strength, a strong military, and a willingness to use force to defend American interests." <sup>(123)</sup>** This quote advocates for a more militaristic and assertive foreign policy.
-* **"The next conservative President must rebuild American military strength and reassert U.S. global leadership." (p.
-123)** This quote outlines the key objectives of the section.
+* **"The next conservative President must rebuild American military strength and reassert U.S. global leadership." <sup>(123)</sup>** This quote outlines the key objectives of the section.

 ### Summary & Significance: